-KEIR RADNEDGE reports from the AIPS Congress, held in Budapest between February 3-6 and which included the AIPS media awards
+KEIR RADNEDGE reports from the AIPS Congress, held in Budapest between February 3-6 and which included the 2019 AIPS Sport Media Awards

 AIPS Congress opened with the awards ceremony, with some notable UK presence in the three-person shortlists.
 Winners included Suzanne Wrack (The Guardian: best colour piece) and Stuart Pollitt (BBC: video documentary).